 It was one week before Art, Charity, and Sports Week.
 As student council president, I was responsible for finding bazaar tenants.
 The most highly requested tenant, who planned to open a stand, had been unreachable.
 I was frustrated because without it, the event would not have enough money.
 The event's purpose—fundraising and charity—was lost.

 Thus, I shared my struggle with my mentor.
 “A leader should be HOT: Humble, Open, Transparent.” he advised.
 Initially, I denied since it was contradictory to the image of leaders society had taught me: strong like breakwater that stands up right no matter what.
 But just like breakwater, as a leader, I felt “eroded” as the waves of pressure hit me incessantly.
-I immediately texted my members to set a meeting where I decided to be open about my struggle with the tenant, which resulted in numerous helping hands and successful events.
+I immediately texted my members to set a meeting where I decided to be open about my struggles, which resulted in numerous helping hands and a successful event.

 I came to understand that leadership is not just about highlighting the victories, but also about practicing humility by letting my members know whenever situations are awry.
 After all, they are not pawns, but co-contributors to the collective success.
 I learned that openness fosters deep, meaningful relationships that encourage cooperation that enable optimal performance.

+Notes: I think this is okay.